- Want to Know More About Saltillo Tile Flooring?

 I don’t have anything against an unsealed tile.

 Except for the fact that it creates a plethora of issues.
-There are no time and money savings by buying and installing the unsealed tile.
+There are no time and money savings when buying and installing unsealed tile.
 Ever.

 Please.
 Just don’t.